 Rachel’s Challenge is a non-political, non-religious, non-profit organization dedicated to creating positive school cultures and ending school violence in all its forms.

 We are the most effective, proven, long-standing program in the world for preventing gun violence, self-harm and suicide, ending bullying and harassment, and improving youth mental health.
 With over 20 years in the field, tens of millions of lives touched, and many thousands of lives saved, Rachel’s Challenge has the track record and experience that educators and families can rely on.

 Oh, and that bit about preventing violence in schools?
-We don’t do that.
-The people that are touched by Rachel’s Story – they do that.
+We don’t do that directly.
+The students, teachers, and individuals that are touched by Rachel’s Story – they do that.